yuri-val/page-monitoring-system/README.md

 Go to root application url (`127.0.0.1:3000`) for more info about routes.

+## Site management

 If you want to add new site, just run `rake sites:add` and follow wizard.

+Also you can manage existing sites (show sites list, edit or delete).
+Use follow
+command: `rake sites:manage`

 ## Routing